saltyrtc/saltyrtc-meta/Task-WebRTC.md

   *Detecting the Maximum Message Size* section.
-* The *handover* field SHALL be set to `true` unless the user application explicitly requested to turn off the handover feature or the implementation has knowledge that `RTCDataChannel`'s are not supported.
+* The *handover* field SHALL be set to `true` unless the user application explicitly requested to turn off the handover feature or the implementation has knowledge that `RTCDataChannel`s are not supported.
   In this case, the value SHALL be set to `false`.

 ## Incoming